AS-2K20/Pizel-PizzaDeliveryChatBot-V1/README.md

 ## Demo :

- This Application is Hosted on <a href="https://aws.amazon.com/" target="_blank">Amazon AWS</a>You can run this application by clicking on : http://52.14.5.14/
+ This Application is Hosted on <a href="https://aws.amazon.com/" target="_blank">Amazon AWS. </a>You can run this application by clicking on : http://52.14.5.14/

 ## Validations: